What Is E-E-A-T? How Experience, Expertise, Authority, and Trust Impact SEO

 What Does E-E-A-T Stand For?

-E-E-A-T stands for Experience, Expertise, Authoritativeness, and Trustworthiness.
-It comes straight from Google's Search Quality Evaluator Guidelines — a document used by human reviewers to assess whether search results are genuinely useful.
+The concept comes directly from Google’s Search Quality Evaluator Guidelines, a document used by human quality reviewers to determine whether search results provide valuable, trustworthy, and relevant information to users.

-• Experience — Has the author actually used this product, visited this place, or lived through this situation?
+- Experience — Has the author actually used this product, visited this place, or lived through this situation?
 First-hand knowledge matters.

-• Expertise — Does the content demonstrate real subject matter knowledge, not just surface-level coverage?
+- Expertise — Does the content demonstrate real subject matter knowledge, not just surface-level coverage?

-• Authoritativeness — Is the site or author recognized as a credible source in their field?
+- Authoritativeness — Is the site or author recognized as a credible source in their field?

-• Trustworthiness — According to Google, this is the most critical of the four.
+- Trustworthiness — According to Google, this is the most critical of the four.
 Your content, your site, and your brand all need to be honest and transparent.

 Why Did Google Introduce E-E-A-T?